openvinotoolkit/openvino/docs/install_guides/installing-openvino-docker-linux.md

 - Kernel reports the same information for all containers as for native application, for example, CPU, memory information.
 - All instructions that are available to host process available for process in container, including, for example, AVX2, AVX512.
 No restrictions.
-- Docker\* does not use virtualization or emulation.
+- Docker does not use virtualization or emulation.
 The process in Docker is just a regular Linux process, but it is isolated from external world on kernel level.
 Performance loss is minor.

 ### Running the Image on GPU

+> **NOTE**: Only Intel® integrated graphics are supported.

+Note the following things:

+- GPU is not available in the container by default.
+You must attach it to the container.
+- Kernel driver must be installed on the host.
+- Intel® OpenCL™ Runtime package must be included in the container.
+- In the container, non-root user must be in the `video` and `render` groups.
+To add a user to the render group, follow the [Configuration Guide for the Intel® Graphics Compute Runtime for OpenCL™ on Ubuntu 20.04](https://github.com/openvinotoolkit/docker_ci/blob/master/configure_gpu_ubuntu20.md).

 To make GPU available in the container, attach the GPU to the container using `--device /dev/dri` option and run the container: